Intro-to-SE-Lab-Fall-21/Group-06/README.md

 * Alonzo Reed ([Helixcon](https://github.com/Helixcon))

 ## Language: Python/Flask/HTML
-  We have decided to use Python for the backend and probably Flask for the front end.
-We are still working on the final decision.
-But, we will work our way into it.
-We will also be using HTML and CSS for the front end as well.
+  We have decided to use Python for the backend and Flask for the front end.
+We will also be using HTML and CSS for the front end.